Cyprus – Sexual Conduct Law

 - Rape: Broadly defined; aggravated cases can reach life imprisonment.

-- Indecent assault: Unwanted sexual contact; enhanced penalties for offences against minors.
+- Indecent assault: Unwanted sexual contact; enhanced penalties for minors.

 - Public morality: Indecency/public sex acts are criminal.